 But because of my rule of three bikes, the Yellow Ducati had to go… I’m sad for that, but I’m really happy for the Multistrada and all the fun this bike provides.
 It is an awesome machine!
 I hope to have it for many many miles.
 I hope it will be with me on riding trips within and outside the state.

 And I want to get the Tiger 800 XC a bit “dirtier”.
 I have plans to add tires on the Triumph with a slightly more aggressive profile for better grip when riding off pavement, add some protection for the motor, make it more of an enduro bike, more of an adventure bike.
 Something I did not feel I could do with it before, because I did not want to compromise its touring and somewhat sport capability.
 Now I can let the Ducati assume the touring and sport role.
 Which it does very well, mind you.
 And the Triumph can be the enduro/touring bike, a more appropriate role for it as well.
 And all is good in the shed.
 For now!

-That was then.
-This is now… As of January 2016 the rule of three has been broken.
+As of January 2016 the rule of three had been broken.

 Then it is the rule of five with a 1980’s Honda.
 And it was broken too.
 Now it is the rule of seven… with the three new acquisitions.